Achievable logoAchievable logo

 5. J.P.
 Morgan Asset Management

 Many investment adviser firms are part of a larger company that also includes a broker-dealer.
-For example, Fidelity has a broker-dealer business and an investment adviser business under one parent company known as FMR (Fidelity Management & Research) LLC.
-When a Fidelity customer is provided investment advice, they are engaging with the investment adviser side of the business.
-If the customer agrees to implement the advice and do the recommended securities transactions, the broker-dealer part of the business executes the trade.
+For example, Fidelity has both a broker-dealer business and an investment adviser business under one parent company known as FMR (Fidelity Management & Research) LLC.
+When a Fidelity customer receives investment advice, they’re working with the investment adviser side of the business.
+If the customer decides to implement the advice by placing trades, the broker-dealer side executes the transactions.

-Smaller investment advisers commonly utilize the services of an unaffiliated broker-dealer for custodial services (holding customer assets) and trade execution.
-For example, a small local “mom and pop” investment adviser may hire Charles Schwab’s broker-dealer business to hold their clients’ assets and execute trades.
+Smaller investment advisers commonly use an unaffiliated broker-dealer for custodial services (holding customer assets) and trade execution.
+For example, a small local “mom and pop” investment adviser may hire Charles Schwab’s broker-dealer business to custody client assets and execute trades.

 Sidenote